Jacques Brel is Alive and Well and Living in Paris

 Jacques Brel Is Alive and Well and Living in Paris is a musical revue of the songs of Jacques Brel.
 Brel's songs were translated into English by Eric Blau and Mort Shuman, who also provided the story.
 The original 1968 Off-Broadway production ran for four years and spawned international and regional productions, as well as a West End production and Off-Broadway revival, among others.
 A film adaptation was released in 1975.

-In 2003, David Bowie included the cast recording in a list of 25 of his favourite albums, "Confessions of a Vinyl Junkie".
+In 2003, David Bowie included the cast recording in a list of 25 of his favorite albums, "Confessions of a Vinyl Junkie".

 Early productions

-The revue debuted Off-Broadway on January 22, 1968 at The Village Gate Theater in Greenwich Village and ran for more than four years.
+The revue debuted Off-Broadway on January 22, 1968, at The Village Gate Theater in Greenwich Village and ran for more than four years.
 Its original performers were Elly Stone, Mort Shuman, Shawn Elliott, and Alice Whitfield.
 The production was directed by Moni Yakim.
-The revue, consisting of around 25 songs, is performed by four vocalists, two male and two female.
+The revue, consisting of around 25 songs, is performed by four vocalists, two men and two women.
 Brel contributed most of the music and French lyrics; English translations were provided by Eric Blau, Stone's husband, and Mort Shuman, a Brill Building songwriter.

-On September 12, 1968, the show opened at the Happy Medium Theater on Rush Street in Chicago.
-It would run until February 15, 1970 and was perhaps the cabaret theater's most successful production.
+On September 12, 1968, the show opened at the Happy Medium Theatre on Rush Street in Chicago.
+It ran until February 15, 1970, and was perhaps the cabaret theater's most successful production.
 Robert Guillaume, George Ball, Joe Masiell, Denise Le Brun, Alice Whitfield, and Aileen Fitzpatrick made up the original Chicago cast.

 The show enjoyed considerable international success.
-In 1968 Yakim directed a Canadian production in Toronto featuring Robert Jeffrey, Judy Lander, Arlene Meadows, and Stan Porter.
-In 1972, a production by Taubie Kushlick in Johannesburg, South Africa became the longest-running musical production in that country's theatrical history.
+In 1968 Yakim directed a production in Toronto featuring Robert Jeffrey, Judy Lander, Arlene Meadows, and Stan Porter.
+In 1972, a production by Taubie Kushlick in Johannesburg, South Africa, became the longest-running musical production in that country's theatrical history.
 A cast recording was released and is regarded as containing the definitive English-language versions of some of the songs.
 During that decade the show also enjoyed successful runs in Sydney, Paris, Dublin, Amsterdam, and Copenhagen.

 In 1973, Ray Shepardson produced Jacques Brel in the lobby of the State Theatre in Cleveland, Ohio.
 It was intended to play for two weeks, but continued through 1975, with a 522-performance run that became the longest theatrical run in the city's history to that point.
 The production is credited as a major factor in the rescue and restoration of the theater and its adjacent venues, which are now Playhouse Square Center.
 In 1974, the revue was revived at the Astor Place Theatre for a limited run.
 In 1975, a film adaptation of the original production was released as part of the American Film Theatre series.
 The film included a few new songs.

-Despite Brel's death in 1978, and his last years having been spent sailing around the world and living in Polynesia, the name of the show has remained unchanged.
+Despite Brel's death in 1978 after spending his last years sailing around the world and living in Polynesia, the show's name has remained unchanged.